Chizycodes/domain_expert_model/README.md

 3. **Setup Notebook Instance**
    - Create a new notebook instance or use an existing one.
-   - Open the notebook instance and create a new notebook.
+   - Start your SageMaker Notebook Instance by clicking on Open JupyterLab once your notebook instance is ready.

 4. **Run the Code**
    - Copy and paste the code from the repository into the notebook, or upload the `.ipynb` files.